 A pregnant woman’s body goes through a lot of hormonal changes.
 The imbalance in hormones, expanding belly, changes in the posture, and a lack of mobility can lead to neck pain which can extend to the back and shoulders as well.

 During pregnancy, a woman might feel stiffness in her neck during the first trimester and experience pain as the pregnancy progresses.
 Neck pain is more of discomfort that starts in the neck and advances to the shoulder and muscles nearby.
 This causes stiffness, headache, numbness, or even swelling in the neck.
 Most pregnant women think that there is no way to combat the pain and that they will silently have to bear it.
 But that’s not true!
-Since expectant ladies take painkillers after consulting with their doctors but the best way to counter neck pain is with simple home remedies.
+Some women take painkillers after consulting with their doctors but some even try home remedies.
+The best way to counter neck pain is with simple home remedies.
 If you are experiencing neck pain too during pregnancy, here’s everything you need to know about it.

 Causes of Neck Pain During Pregnancy

 Some common causes of neck pain during pregnancy are mentioned below:

 Hormonal changes: Hormonal changes and bodily changes during pregnancy post conception can trigger neck pain.
 The overdrive of hormones causes the neck muscles to slacken and this causes pain in that region.